30 seconds. That’s how long it took me to find a fake puppy being sold on Gumtree. Even I was surprised how easy it was.

 To find out how, Google “view image EXIF metadata” for your device.
 For example, on my Mac all I need to do is open the picture in Preview, go to Tools and select “Show Inspector”.
 Now look at the example from our website below.
 The first one shows all the image EXIF data, such as date, time, device etc.

 The second one shows the GPS data.
-Yep, that’s our Adelaide address.
+Yep, that was our Adelaide address (we’ve moved since).
 It’s important to state that I did not include this information deliberately.

 Metadata is removed from images on social media or Gumtree (and can be removed manually) but it should be looked for on website or emailed images.
 Most photos taken with a smartphone will contain it.
 If it’s there, it should roughly agree with what you are told.
 If it’s not there, it’s a red flag.

 If everything is checking out, now copy a selection of text from the ad and drop it into Google, again with quotes (“…”).
 If anyone has posted this exact ad before, it should come up.
 This could either be because the person uses the same ad repeatedly, or because someone who was scammed has posted of their experiences.

 Also search Google using the email address in the ad and the breeder’s name for an idea of any possible problems.
 However, bear in mind there will always be some people with grievances, but the majority should be positive.
 Check that there is a physical address for the breeder that you can verify.
 If they have a business name, you can search this in the state register too.